ptorru/octoml-cli-tutorials/tutorials/README.md

 ```

-To clean up the environment or if you want to try other live demos on EKS, stop the port-forward script and run:
+3. (Optional) To clean up the environment or to try other live demos on EKS, stop the port-forward script and run:

 ```
 helm uninstall ${model_name} -n ${model_name}